Ivo-Balbaert/The_Way_to_Jai/book/20_Debugging.md

 With this tool you can debug every Jai program.

-## 20.3 Debugging run-time crash with an external debugger
+## 20.3 Debugging a run-time crash with an external debugger from Visual Studio
 On Windows, we'll want to connect with the external debugger from **Visual Studio**, (VS) which is Windows' flagship IDE (To follow along you'll have to install at least Microsoft Visual Studio Community Edition 2019).
 To do this, we need the _Debug_ module.
 Program 20.3_crash.jai is the same as 20.1, only the code for using Debug was added: